-- 2.3.1 Thanet District Council has a draft Local Plan from 2015 that covers up to 2031.
-The previous Local Plan was adopted in 2006 and some policies from this plan has been saved and transferred to the new plan.
-The draft plan has a number of policies relevant to archaeology: - POLICY SP29: Conservation and Enhancement of Thanet's Historic Environment - POLICY HE01: Archaeology - POLICY HE02: Development in Conservation Areas - POLICY HE03: Local Heritage Assets - POLICY HE04: Historic Parks and Gardens - POLICY HE11: Archaeological Assessment - POLICY HE12: Archaeological Sites and Preservation - 2.3.2 These policies are covered in turn in more detail below:
+- 2.3.1 Thanet District Council has a Local Plan adopted in July 2020 covers up to 2031.The Local Plan has a number of policies relevant to archaeology: - POLICY SP36: Conservation and Enhancement of Thanet's Historic Environment - POLICY HE01: Archaeology - POLICY HE02: Development in Conservation Areas - POLICY HE03: Local Heritage Assets - POLICY HE04: Historic Parks and Gardens - POLICY HE11: Archaeological Assessment - POLICY HE12: Archaeological Sites and Preservation - 2.3.2 These policies are covered in turn in more detail below:

-POLICY SP29: Conservation and Enhancement of Thanet's Historic Environment.
+POLICY SP36: Conservation and Enhancement of Thanet's Historic Environment.

-2.3.3 The Council will support, value and have regard to the significance of Heritage Assets by:

-1) protecting the historic environment from inappropriate development,

-2) encouraging new uses where they bring listed buildings back into use, encouraging their survival and maintenance without compromising the conservation of the building,
+- 2.3.3 The Council will support, value and have regard to the significance of Heritage Assets by: - 1) protecting the historic environment from inappropriate development; - 2) encouraging new uses where they bring listed buildings back into use, encouraging their survival and maintenance without compromising the conservation of the building, or its historical or archaeological significance; - 3) requiring the provision of information describing the significance of any heritage asset affected and the impact of the proposed development on this significance; - 4) facilitating the review of Conservation Areas and the opportunities for new designations; - 5) recognising other local assets through Local Lists;

-3) seeking the provision of appropriate research for all applications relating to the historic environment on key sites as identified through the Heritage Strategy,

-4) facilitating the review of Conservation Areas and the opportunities for new designations,

-5) recognising other local assets through Local Lists,

-6) offering help, advice and information about the historic environment by providing guidance to stakeholders, producing new guidance leaflets, reviewing existing guidance leaflets and promoting events which make the historic environment accessible to all,

-7) agreeing Article 4 Directions which will be introduced and reviewed as appropriate,

-8) supporting development that is of high-quality design and supports sustainable development.
+- 6) offering help, advice and information about the historic environment by providing guidance to stakeholders, producing new guidance leaflets, reviewing existing guidance leaflets and promoting events which make the historic environment accessible to all; - 7) issuing Article 4 Directions which will be introduced and reviewed as appropriate; - 8) supporting development that is of high-quality design and supports sustainable development.